u-blox/infinite-iot/source/README.md

 ![eclipse debug configuration 1](eclipse_debug_debugger_tab.jpg "Eclipse debug debugger tab")
 ![eclipse debug configuration 2](eclipse_debug_startup_tab.jpg "Eclipse debug startup tab")

 The NINA-B1 module on the Infinite IoT board has only one serial port and this is connected to the cellular modem on the board, hence normal `printf()`-style debug is not possible and is, by default, switched off.
-If the modem is left switched off an FTDI cable could be soldered to pads on the Infinite IoT board to allow `printf()` debug.
+If the modem is powered down, an FTDI cable could be soldered to pads on the Infinite IoT board to allow `printf()` debug.

 To switch on `printf()` debug, add the following to `mbed_app.json`: